 For styling, we use Uniwind to bring the Tailwind experience to React Native.
 Tailwind is already a core part of our web workflow, so styling mobile components feels normal from day one.
 Same utility classes, same mental model, applied to a native canvas.

 If React Native is the engine, Expo is the framework on top of it.
 Think of it like Laravel for PHP or Next.js for React.
-It handles the scaffolding and tooling around your app so you can focus on the product.
+Expo handles much of the surrounding tooling and infrastructure so teams can stay focused on product development.

 When you create an Expo project, you can scan a QR code and have it running on a real device in minutes.
 No Xcode, no Android Studio, no Apple Developer account.
 Expo Go is a sandbox app that hosts your JavaScript bundle, which makes it great for prototyping and early exploration.